Canadian ethnicity: In other countries

 In the New Zealand census, "Canadian" is an ethnicity in the "European" category.
 In 2023, it was reported by 8,910 respondents.
-It is listed at the end of the European category, along with "American", "Afrikaner", and other New World groups, instead of alphabetically like the rest of the European groups.
+It is listed at the end of the European category, along with "American", "Afrikaner", and other groups descended from Europeans, instead of alphabetically like the rest of the European groups.

 In the United States census, "Canadian" and "French Canadian" are ancestral origins in the "Other White" category.
 In the 2020 American Community Survey, more than 640,000 people had Canadian ancestry and more than 1.9 million had French Canadian ancestry.
 The highest concentration of respondents for both ancestries is in New England.

 Addition to the census

 The 1991 census question on ethnic origin discouraged the entry of "Canadian".

 Prior to 1996, "Canadian" as a response for an ethnic origin was explicitly discouraged in the census.
 Respondents were instructed to enter only Old World or Indigenous ethnic origins, and were allowed to record Canadian "only if the respondent insisted".
 In 1986, 112,830 people reported Canadian as their ethnic origin.

 A campaign named "Count Me Canadian" was organized in 1990 with the Toronto Sun encouraging the entry of "Canadian" to the 1991 census ethnic origin question.
 The campaign was initiated by the belief that ethnic differences were the cause of the "national unity crisis" amid the rise of the Quebec sovereignty movement several years before the 1995 Quebec independence referendum.
 Over one million respondents (two-thirds from Ontario) entered "Canadian" as their ethnic origin, making it the fifth most common origin response.
 This led to changes to the following 1996 census ethnic origin question.
 It became open-ended, prompting respondents to write-in their answer rather than checking a box from a list, with "Canadian" listed fifth alongside other examples of responses.